paulzyzy/LoRA_RL/README.md

 This repository contains the code for the paper:

 **Low-Rank Adaptation for Critic Learning in Off-Policy Reinforcement Learning**
-Yuan Zhuang, Yuexin Bian, Sihong He, Jie Feng, Qing Su, Songyang Han, Jonathan Petit, Shihao Ji, Yuanyuan Shi, Fei Miao
 arXiv: https://arxiv.org/abs/2604.18978

 The implementation applies LoRA to critic residual-block weights in three off-policy RL settings.
-Each method folder contains one example script for reproducing the main LoRA configuration.
+Each method folder contains one example script for the main LoRA configuration.

 ## Repository Structure